University Health and Counseling Services

 E. Didactic Training Seminars (2 hours/week)

 Interns participate in a two-hour per week didactic training seminar.
 These seminars are focused on a variety of advanced training topics geared for trainees who have several semesters of graduate training and clinical experience.
 Training seminars assume a foundational level of knowledge on the topic.
-Topics include suicide and risk assessment, ethics & boundaries, eating disorders, AODA assessment & treatment, cognitive-behavioral therapy, Dialectical Behavior Therapy, sexual violence, etc.
+Topics include suicide and risk assessment, ethics & boundaries, eating disorders, AODA assessment & treatment, acceptance and commitment therapy, Dialectical Behavior Therapy, sexual violence, etc.

-G. Supervision of Supervision (Spring: 1 hour/week)
+F. Supervision of Supervision (Spring: 1 hour/week)

 Professional Development